grafana/agent/docs/user/configuration/integrations/apache-exporter-config.md

   [instance: <string>]

   # Automatically collect metrics from this integration.
 If disabled,
-  # the apache_exporter integration will be run but not scraped and thus not
+  # the apache_http integration will be run but not scraped and thus not
   # remote-written.
 Metrics for the integration will be exposed at
-  # /integrations/apache_exporter/metrics and can be scraped by an external
+  # /integrations/apache_http/metrics and can be scraped by an external
   # process.
   [scrape_integration: <boolean> | default = <integrations_config.scrape_integrations>]